 - We share care and respect for our learning environment and the local community

-- We listen to our parents and involve them as much as possible in school life
+- We listen to our parents/carers and involve them as much as possible in school life

-- We believe in teamwork – we are the “Knighton Fields Team”!
+- We believe in teamwork – we are the “Knighton Mead Team”!

 The 5Rs will become central to our school ethos and aim to build the ‘ultimate learners’.
 Each R represents a different quality of what it means to be a good learner.
 It is aimed at helping our children develop positive attitudes towards learning, reflect on their work and become responsible citizens who are resilient and equipped for lifelong learning.
 They also encourage them to think outside the box and take a risk!

 “From eating breakfast to active listening… I’ll be ready.”